Bring The House Down

 c) Get a loud and positive reaction from the audience

-“The audience cheered and laughed loudly after his speech.”
+“He made the audience cheer and laugh loudly with his speech.”

 Answer